YIFANK/YIFANK.github.io/docs/Physics/F=ma Guide.md

+*Remarks:* **The orbital energy is determined only by the semimajor axis, whereas the angular momentum requires us to know both the semimajor and semiminor axis.**

 ### Fluids

 - **Archimedes principle** states that the upward buoyant force that is exerted on a body in a fluid is equal to the weight of the fluid that the body displaces. $F_b=\rho_lVg$, where $\rho_l$ is the density of the fluid and $V$ is the volume of the fluid that the body displaces.